Optimal bound for singularities on Fano type fibrations of relative dimension one: Proofs of main theorems

-In particular, if $B$ is effective, then the multiplicity of each component of $\pi^*z$ is bounded from above by $1/\delta$. \end{proposition} \begin{proof} Without loss of generality, we may suppose that $\mld(X/Z\ni z,B)=\epsilon$ instead of $\mld(X/Z\ni z,B)\geq \epsilon$.
 By the same argument as that in the proof of \cite[Theorem 1.10]{HJL22}, we can reduce the problem to the case when $\dim X=2$.
 So from now on we suppose that $X$ is a surface and $Z$ is a curve.